uselagoon/.github/README.md

 ## Community Hours

-We will be holding a regular scheduled community hour, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.
+We will be holding a regularly scheduled community hour, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.
 It is currently scheduled to be held every two weeks, alternating between US and EU friendly timezones.

 ### US timezone